Terry Gathercole: Coaching career

 Gathercole then became a coach, beginning as an assistant to Forbes Carlile.
 In December 1960, he became a full-time professional coach and built an indoor short course pool in Castle Cove, New South Wales, a northern suburb of Sydney.
 At the 1964 Summer Olympics in Tokyo, the Australian Olympic Federation agreed to appoint team coaches for the first time.
+By 1966 Gathercole gained the contract as Head Coach at Victoria Park Swimming Pool in Sydney, which he held until 1969, when it was handed over to John Gregory.
+Victoria Park was the home pool for Newtown Amateur Swimming Club, which ranked highly amongst other clubs of that era.
 Gathercole was named as the national women's coach.
 Among the breaststrokers that Gathercole coached were Ian O'Brien (1964 Summer Olympics 200-metre breaststroke champion) and Beverley Whitfield (1972 Summer Olympics 200-metre breaststroke champion) and backstroker and Lisa Forrest (dual gold medallist at the 1982 Commonwealth Games).
 In 1986, Gathercole was appointed as a Senior Coach with the Australian Institute of Sport's swimming program.
 Whilst at the AIS, he coached Linley Frame (1991 World Aquatics Championships 100-metre breaststroke champion) and Phil Rogers (1992 Summer Olympics 100-metre breaststroke bronze medallist).
 In 1992, he retired from the AIS due to heath concerns.
 He served as a coach for the national team for 28 years until his retirement in 1992.